krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - VPC sharing (part of Resource Access Manager) allows multiple AWS accounts to create their application resources such as Amazon EC2 instances, Amazon RDS databases, Amazon Redshift clusters, and AWS Lambda functions, into __shared and centrally-managed Amazon Virtual Private Clouds__ (VPCs).
 - To set this up, the account that owns the VPC (owner) __shares one or more subnets with other accounts__ (participants) that belong to the same organization from AWS Organizations.
 After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them.
 Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.
 - You can share Amazon VPCs to leverage the implicit routing within a VPC for __applications that require a high degree of interconnectivity__ and are within the same trust boundaries.
 This reduces the number of VPCs that you create and manage while using separate accounts for billing and access control.
+- To allow another AWS account (with which you've shared a subnet in your VPC) to use the RDS endpoint, you need to ensure a few key things:
+  - The RDS endpoint is in a shared subnet
+  - Update the security group attached to the RDS instance to allow traffic from the EC2 instances in the other account
+  - Make sure the EC2 instances in the other account can resolve the RDS endpoint's DNS name
+  - If your RDS setup uses IAM authentication, you’ll need to:
+    - Grant the other account's IAM users/roles access to the RDS via IAM policies.

 ### Security Groups <a id="SecurityGroups"></a>

 Security Group:
 - Default Security Group: Inbound: All, Outbound: All
-- Only Allow rules, no Deny
+- Only __Allow rules__, no Deny
-- One security group can protect many EC2: SG -- n:n -- EC2
+- One security group __can protect many EC2__: SG -- n:n -- EC2
 - Stateful: do not check 'inbound' if session has been initiated and this is returning traffic
-- One security group can protect EC2s in different AZs.
+- One security group can protect EC2s in __different AZs__.
 - can be attached to __anything with NIC__ (network interface)

 Security groups versus network ACLs: